MTalha-Codes/mmqlc/README.md

 > - [X] **Don't close `MSYS2` terminal yet!
 Paste these commands one by one:**
 > ```bash
 > pacman -Syu # Updates the package database for latest metadata.
-> pacman -S mingw-w64-x86_64-gcc # Installs GCC compiler.
+> # pacman -S mingw-w64-x86_64-gcc # Installs GCC compiler.
+It may not be needed as we have installed latest version !
 > pacman -S mingw-w64-x86_64-gmp # Installs GMP.
 > pacman -S mingw-w64-x86_64-mpfr # Installs MPFR.
 > pacman -S mingw-w64-x86_64-fmt # Installs FMT.